LiamTheronC/Waymo-Motion-Preprocess/README.md

  * `'ctrs'`: Within the centerline of a lane, each pair of adjacent points with the line connecting them is considered as a lane `segment`.
 The midpoint of each segment is defined as a `node`.
 All the nodes are stored in this `'ctrs'` attribute.
  * `'feats'`: Contains the `direction vector` of each lane segment.
- * `'num_nodes'`, Represents the total number of nodes in the entire lane graph.
+ * `'num_nodes'`: Represents the total number of nodes in the entire lane graph.
- * `'node_idcs'`, Stores the index ranges of nodes for each lane.
+ * `'node_idcs'`: Stores the index ranges of nodes for each lane.
 It helps organize and locate nodes within their respective lanes.
  * `'pre_pairs'`, `'suc_pairs'`, `'left_pairs'`, `'right_pairs'`: These 4 attributes contain lane pairs that indicate connectivity between lanes.
 They are directly derived from `'entryLanes'`,`'exitLanes'`,`'leftNeighbors'` and `'rightNeighbors'`.
  * `'pre'`, `'suc'`, `'left'`, `'right'`: Likewise these 4 attributes contain node pairs that indicate connectivity between nodes.
  * `'lane_idcs'`: This attribute serves as a mapping from the index of a `node` to the index of the `lane` to which the node belongs.
 It provides a convenient way to associate nodes with their respective lanes.